Decorated marked surfaces II: Intersection numbers and dimensions of Homs: Abstract

 \section{Abstract}

-We study 3-Calabi-Yau categories $\D$ arising from quivers with potential associated to a decorated marked surface $\surfo$, in the sense of \cite{Q}.
-We prove two conjectures in \cite{Q}, that under a bijection between certain objects in $\D$ and certain arcs in $\surfo$, the dimensions of morphisms between these objects equal the intersection numbers between the corresponding arcs.
+We study derived categories arising from quivers with potential associated to a decorated marked surface $\surfo$, in the sense of \cite{QQ}.
+We prove two conjectures in \cite{QQ}, that under a bijection between certain objects in these categories and certain arcs in $\surfo$, the dimensions of morphisms between these objects equal the intersection numbers between the corresponding arcs.